Catholic Church in Italy: Today

-Approximately 74% of the Italian population identifies as Catholic.
+In 2021 approximately 79.2% of the Italian population identifies as Catholic.
 Italy has 225 dioceses and archdioceses, more than any other country in the world with the exception of Brazil.
-It also has the largest number of parishes (25,694), female (102,089) and male (23,719) religious, and priests (44,906 including secular (i.e. diocesan) and religious (those belonging to a male religious institute)).
+It also has the largest number of parishes (25,694), female (102,089) and male (23,719) religious, and priests (44,906, including secular (i.e. diocesan) and religious (those belonging to a male religious institute)).

+In 1986, Pope John Paul II suppressed 101 Italian dioceses.
+As of 2024, Italy has a total of 41 dioceses united in persona episcopi, or “in the person of the bishop.”

 The bishops in Italy make up the Conferenza Episcopale Italiana as a collaborative body to perform certain functions specified by Canon Law.
 Unlike most episcopal conferences, the president of the Italian conference is appointed by the pope, in his capacity as Primate of Italy.
 Since May 2022, the president of the episcopal conference has been Cardinal Matteo Maria Zuppi.

 Organization

 The Primate of Italy is the Bishop of Rome, who is also ex officio Pope of the Catholic Church.
-The Apostolic Nuncio to Italy is also the nuncio to San Marino; the incumbent is Italian Archbishop Giuseppe Bertello, who has held the office since January 2007.
+The Apostolic Nuncio to Italy is also the nuncio to San Marino; the incumbent is Archbishop Petar Rajič, who has held the office since March 2024.

 There are two Catholic particular churches in Italy: